Ordeal by Innocence (film)

-Ordeal by Innocence is a 1984 mystery film directed by Desmond Davis.
+Ordeal by Innocence is a 1984 British mystery film directed by Desmond Davis.
 It stars Donald Sutherland, Faye Dunaway, Christopher Plummer and Sarah Miles.
 It is based on the 1958 Agatha Christie novel Ordeal by Innocence.

 Plot

 Paleontologist Dr. Arthur Calgary visits the Argyle family to give them an address book that belongs to Jack Argyle.
 He is told that Jack was executed for the murder of his adoptive mother two years previously.
 Dr. Calgary can prove that Jack was innocent and restarts the investigation, with lethal consequences.